Harm OCD:

 1. “People with these thoughts are dangerous.”

-False.
-The distress about the thoughts shows the opposite.
+No, the distress about the thoughts shows the opposite.

 2. “They could snap under stress.”